oxinabox/oxinabox.github.io/_posts/2020-04-19-Julia-Antipatterns.md

 ### What to do instead?

-The real solution for how to represent a fixed collection of variables this is the `NamedTuple`.
+The real solution for how to represent a fixed collection of variables like this is the `NamedTuple`.
 This is its whole purpose.
 It has other nice features like being able to write `nt.d` as an alternative to `nt[:d]`, and the way it splats like a tuple which is good for unpacking it.